-Too much of the same is never a good thing, especially in the workforce: homogenous teams are more likely to think similarly, take fewer risks, and even make flawed decisions.
-Building a more diverse team, on the other hand, can bring together a wider variety of perspectives, skillsets, experiences, and backgrounds.
-Plus, studies show that diverse teams are more creative and innovative, make better decisions, and drive more revenue than homogenous teams.
+Too much of the same is never good, especially in the workforce: homogenous teams are more likely to think similarly, take fewer risks, and even make flawed decisions.
+On the other hand, building a more diverse team can bring together a wider variety of perspectives, skillsets, experiences, and backgrounds.
+Plus, studies show that diverse teams are more creative and innovative, make better decisions, and drive more revenue than homogenous teams that follow conformity.

-While we know diversity makes for stronger teams and businesses, there are a number of reasons why hiring diverse talent is hard.
-For example, unconscious bias makes us more likely to hire individuals who remind us of ourselves, while gendered language in job descriptions and a lack of existing internal diversity can scare diverse applicants away.
+While we know diversity makes for stronger teams and businesses, there are several reasons why hiring diverse talent is hard.
+For example, unconscious bias makes us more likely to hire individuals who remind us of ourselves.
+At the same time, gendered language in job descriptions and a lack of existing internal diversity can scare diverse applicants away.

-Even if you do manage to hire diverse talent, a culture of conformity can make them feel like their voice doesn’t matter in your organization and eventually drive them away.
+Even if you hire diverse talent, a culture of conformity can make them feel like their voice doesn’t matter in your organization and eventually drive them away.
 How do you identify and prevent the dangers of workplace conformity and exclusion from taking over your organization?

 What is workplace conformity?

-When people feel excluded, different, or alone in the workplace, they sometimes feel the pressure to conform to socially accepted standards and expectations in order to better fit in.
+When people feel excluded, different, or alone in the workplace, they sometimes feel pressured to conform to socially accepted standards and expectations to fit in better.
 This can have a negative impact both on the employee and your business.

 For the employee, conformity makes them lose a part of themselves – the part that makes them unique.
 They might feel their voice isn’t valued and refrain from sharing ideas or a contrary point of view because they don’t want to be laughed at or ridiculed.

 For your business, conformity makes you lose out on the positives of having a diverse team.
-When your employees are afraid to speak up, mistakes and poor decisions can be made, which can cost you time, money, and effort.
+When your employees are afraid to speak up, mistakes and poor decisions can be made, costing you time, money, and effort.

-Still, all of us are guilty of some level of conscious or unconscious conformity.
-We change ourselves ever so slightly based on who we are around, which isn’t necessarily a bad thing!
-Conformity is only dangerous when it holds us back from being ourselves.
+Still, all of us are guilty of conscious or unconscious conformity.
+We change ourselves slightly based on who we are around, which isn’t necessarily bad!
+The agreement is only dangerous when it holds us back from being ourselves.
 Here are some examples of how workplace conformity can change our actions, behaviors, and values:

 - What we do and don’t choose to share about ourselves (beliefs, values, etc.)